Past Names of the Day

 ALLEGRA: forget the allergy medicine!
 This beautiful Italian name means 'happy.'

-ALON pronounced /ah LON/, this modern Hebrew name means 'oak tree.'
+ALON: pronounced /ah LON/, this modern Hebrew name means 'oak tree.'

 AMALIA: More exotic and daring than Amelia, this name has lots of potential.